nodebridgeafric/nodebridgeafrica/readme/ethereum-staking-guide/setting-up-a-validator-on-eth2-mainnet/part-ii-maintenance-1/updating-execution-client.md

 {% hint style="warning" %}
 Staking setups prior to July 2023:\
 Using **eth1** as the execution client service name?
-[V1 update instructions available here.](https://www.coincashew.com/coins/overview-eth/archived-guides/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-ii-maintenance/updating-your-execution-client)
+Checkout our update execution guide.
 {% endhint %}

 ### Nethermind